CogStack/CogStack-Pipeline/docs/examples/index.md

 This example is an extension of [Example 6](#example-6) providing logging mechanism using [Fluentd](https://www.fluentd.org/) log collector and it only focuses on the logging part.

-[//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the Docker images used in this example are: `cogstacksystems/cogstack-pipeline:dev-latest` and `cogstacksystems/fluentd:dev-latest`.
-These images are build from the `dev` branch.
-However, once the development branch will be merged to `master` the image names will be updated.**

 ## Deployment information